music-miko/go/internal/config/README.md

 # ⚙️ Configuration Guide

-This document describes all configuration variables used in YukkiMusic.
+This document describes all configuration variables used in ArcMusic.
 These can be set as environment variables or in a `.env` file in the project root.

 ## 🚀 Flexible Loading